Quality of a Business

 Viraj Textile Mills showed stronger gross profitability, real net profits, healthy returns on equity, lower leverage, stronger liquidity, positive operating cash flow, and better profit-to-cash conversion.

-Varun Textile Mills, on the other hand, showed pressure on margins, losses at the bottom line, weak returns, stretched debt, weak liquidity, and negative operating cash flow.
+Varun Textile Mills, on the other hand, showed pressure on margins, weaker profitability despite higher revenue, heavy dependence on debt, relatively tighter liquidity, and weaker cash conversion, with negative free cash flow due to aggressive capital expenditure.

 That is the essence of quality investing.
 It is not about finding the loudest business.
 It is about finding the stronger and more resilient one, which is built on a strong foundation.